Paddylabs/PKILab/README.md

 # Windows Server 2016 PKI Lability Lab

+_This is a work in progress.
+The lab works fine, I just need to finish updating the readMe / Instructions._

 Sometimes you want to lab something to learn the set up and configuration of a technology.
 Other times you just need access to a preconfigured lab to test changing some settings or a new feature etc.

 If it's the former then building the lab step by step is obviously a better plan but if it's the latter you want as much of the build to be as automated as possible to get you to a working lab as quickly as can be.
 This project is about the latter.